julianbernardino/gooddata-tools/variables_brick/README.md

 ## Prerequisites

 The brick requires only one input source table, `vb_input`, which is referenced directly at runtime.
+See appendix.
 ```
 login, variable, value, label, pid
 ```

-To create this input table, I suggest you have a client provide the data for a mapping table, `vb_var_map`, which contains the following fields.
+You can generate `vb_input` however you like.
+One way is to have the client provide the data for a mapping table, `vb_var_map`, which contains the following fields.
 See appendix.
 ```
 login, variable, value, label, client_id
 ```